UTSC-CSCC09-Programming-on-the-Web/project-ai-doodle/README.md

-# Project: Fit Smart
+# AI Doodle

 ## Team Members

 - **Wengxin Xu**
   Email: wengxin.xu@mail.utoronto.ca
   UTORid: xuwengxi

 - **Pengpeng Cao**
   Email: p.cao@mail.utoronto.ca
   UTORid: caopeng3

+---

 ## Project Description

-**FitSmart** is a web application that helps users manage their diet and fitness plans.
-After logging in, users can add recipes, track calories, set health goals, follow personalized workout plans, and record daily weight with progress charts.
-The system offers food and exercise recommendations based on user preferences (e.g. allergies, dietary mode), with some suggestions generated asynchronously using AI.
+**AI Doodle** is a multi-player web game that combines AI image generation, creativity, and social deduction.
+It challenges players to interpret and describe images in a chain—while trying to identify a hidden spy.

+### Game Rules

+1. At the start of each round, AI randomly selects a secret word and assigns one player as the **Spy**.
+2. The first player sees the word (except the spy) and enters a prompt based on the word to generate an image using AI.
+3. The next player **only sees the previous image**, and writes a prompt describing what they think it is.
+A new image is generated based on that.
+4. The process continues until the last player.
+5. The last player attempts to guess the original word (or a synonym).
+   - If correct, all players except the spy win.
+   - If incorrect, all players view the image chain and vote on who the spy is.
+     - If the spy is correctly identified, all players except the spy win.
+     - Otherwise, the spy wins.

+---

 ## Tech Stack

-- **Frontend**: Vue 3 (SPA)
+- **Frontend**: Vue 3 (Single Page Application)
 - **Backend**: Express.js (REST API)
 - **Database**: PostgreSQL
-- **Auth**: OAuth 2.0 (Google)
+- **Authentication**: OAuth 2.0 (Google Login)
-- **Payment**: Stripe Checkout (Sandbox)
+- **Image Generation**: OpenAI
+- **Real-time Communication**: Socket.IO (WebSockets)
-- **Deployment**: Docker + Docker Compose on VM
+- **Deployment**: Docker + Docker Compose on a Virtual Machine
 - **CI/CD**: GitHub Actions
-- **Task Queue**: Bull + Redis

-## Additional Requirement: Task Queue

-We use Bull with Redis to implement asynchronous task queues.
-When users submit recipes or update settings, tasks are processed in the background to generate calorie analysis and health suggestions.
+---

 ## Milestones

 ### Alpha Version

-- Implement Google OAuth login
+- [ ] Google OAuth login and nickname system
-- Integrate Stripe subscription system (non-subscribed users are redirected to the payment page)
-- Set up basic frontend structure (home page, settings page, recipe page)
-- Create database schema (users, settings, recipes, etc.)
-- Implement basic recipe creation and viewing features
+- [ ] Room creation and join via invite code
+- [ ] Turn-based relay logic with prompt + image generation
+- [ ] Basic frontend and image display interface

 ### Beta Version

-- Integrate task queue to support asynchronous calorie analysis and recommendation generation
-- Implement fitness goal setting and workout recommendations (display exercise names and video links)
-- Deploy the application to a public virtual machine using Docker and Docker Compose
-- Add support for allergy info and health goal preferences in user settings
+- [ ] Full game loop: word selection, spy assignment, image-prompt chain
+- [ ] Last-player guessing and validation logic
+- [ ] Spy voting phase and winner decision
+- [ ] Real-time synchronization with WebSocket
+- [ ] Dockerized deployment on a VM

 ### Final Version

-- Implement weight tracking with chart visualization (weekly/monthly/yearly trends)
-- Refine fitness recommendations with body-part-specific categories
-- Polish UI design
+- [ ] In-game UI polish and animations
+- [ ] Image history and game recap display
+- [ ] Flexible word-guess validation (synonyms allowed)
+- [ ] Voting interface with player icons
+- [ ] Chat or emoji reaction system
-- Submit final documentation and demo video
+- [ ] Final documentation and demo video

+---